cmdruid/workshops/taproot-workshop/slides.md

 # MAST and Bitcoin Script

-* You can store hashes of multiple bitcoin scripts in the tree.
+* You can store a hashed bitcoin script in the tree.

-* You can also store the hashes of *any* other data in the tree.
+* You can also store a hash of *any* type of data in the tree.

 * To spend with a script, you reveal the desired script along with a merkle proof (called the "control block").